PerrettJ4/LettuceChat/README.md

 - Group names not present in chat, only ID
 - tiny blip when reloading messages after coming back online
 - Flickering re-renders due to polling
-- Going in and out of chat in offline mode won't render chat
+- Going in and out of chat in offline mode won't render any pending messages added to chat

 ---